Slashee-the-Cow/HTMLSettingsExportReborn/README.md

 ---
 ### Version History
+#### v1.1.0:
+- **Added setting search function to output page!** (That's the headliner here.)
+- Buttons for hiding/showing sets of settings now change their text based on state.
 #### v1.0.0:
 *Serious* refactor of the code.
 Basically the way it actually gets the settings stayed the same and got wrapped in all new stuff.